ietf-wg-dnsop/draft-ietf-dnsop-qdcount-is-one/draft-ietf-dnsop-qdcount-is-one.md

-DNS Cookies {{?RFC7873}} in Section 5.4 allow a client to receive a valid Server Cookie without sending a specific question by sending a Query packet (OpCode 0) with QDCOUNT = 0, with the resulting response also containing no question.
+DNS Cookies {{?RFC7873}} in Section 5.4 allow a client to receive a valid Server Cookie without sending a specific question by sending a Query packet (OpCode = 0) with QDCOUNT = 0, with the resulting response also containing no question.

+DNS Zone Transfer Protocol (AXFR) {{?RFC5936}} in Section 2.2 allows an authoritative server optionally to send a response message (QR = 1) to a standard AXFR query (OpCode = 0, QTYPE=252) with QDCOUNT = 0 in the second or subsequent message of a multi-message response.

 ## OPCODE = 4 (NOTIFY)